kdave/btrfs-progs/Documentation/ch-seeding-device.rst

 Once the seeding device is mounted, it needs the writable device.
 After adding it, something like **remount -o remount,rw /path** makes the filesystem at */path* ready for use.
-The simplest usecase is to throw away all changes by unmounting the filesystem when convenient.
+The simplest use case is to throw away all changes by unmounting the filesystem when convenient.

 Alternatively, deleting the seeding device from the filesystem can turn it into